Thad Dunning

 ACADEMIC EMPLOYMENT

-Associate Professor (with tenure, July 2010-present)
+Associate Professor of Political Science (with tenure, 7/2010-2/2012)

-Associate Professor (without tenure, July 2009-June 2010)
+Associate Professor of Political Science (without tenure, 7/2009-6/2010)

 Affiliated Faculty, Institution for Social and Policy Studies